Michael Vernace

 Michael Vernace (born May 26, 1986) is a Canadian former professional ice hockey defenseman.
-He played in the National Hockey League with the Colorado Avalanche and the Tampa Bay Lightning.
+He played in the National Hockey League (NHL) with the Colorado Avalanche and the Tampa Bay Lightning.

 Playing career

 Born in Toronto, Ontario, Vernace grew up playing most of his minor hockey in the Greater Toronto Hockey League, finishing his minor career with the 2001–02 Mississauga Reps Bantams.
 After that season, Vernace was a 9th round choice (163rd overall) in the 2001 OHL Priority Selection by the Brampton Battalion.

 The following season, Vernace was assigned by the Battalion to the OHA Jr.A.
 Bramalea Blues.

-Vernace was drafted 201st overall by the San Jose Sharks in the 2004 NHL Entry Draft from the Brampton Battalion of the Ontario Hockey League.
+Vernace was drafted 201st overall by the San Jose Sharks in the 2004 NHL entry draft from the Brampton Battalion of the Ontario Hockey League.
 He attended Chaminade College School for his high school education.

 On June 1, 2006, Vernace was traded by the Sharks to the Colorado Avalanche for a 6th round drafts pick and was signed to an entry-level contract.
 Vernace made his professional debut with the Arizona Sundogs of the CHL before joining the Avalanche's affiliate the Albany River Rats of the AHL in the 2006–07 season.

 Vernace joined new Avalanche affiliate, the Lake Erie Monsters, for their inaugural season in the 2007–08 season, leading the Monsters in games played with 79.
 After spending the majority of the 2008–09 season with the Monsters, Vernace received his first NHL call-up on March 16, 2009.
 He made his NHL debut with the Avalanche in a 3–2 shootout loss to the Minnesota Wild on March 17, 2009.

 After not being offered a contract with the Avalanche, Vernace a free agent, signed a one-year deal with the Atlanta Thrashers on July 30, 2009.
 On September 26, 2009, Vernace was assigned to AHL affiliate, the Chicago Wolves, for the beginning of the 2009–10 season.
 After 47 games with the Wolves, Vernace was then reassigned to the Hamilton Bulldogs on March 10, 2010.
 He recorded 4 assists in 18 post season games to help the Bulldogs reach the Western Conference finals.